Beautiful Monsters Tour: Tour

 During the concert, Love polled the audience as to whether or not they wanted her band to continue performing.
 After the audience responded encouragingly, she derided both Manson's use of pyrotechnics and the audience's expectations of a decadent spectacle, then justified Hole's performance approach as musically focused.
 Manson initially resisted responding to Love's criticism during his band's turn on stage.
 However, after the band performed their single "The Dope Show", Manson retorted by holding his own poll, asking how much of the audience were there to watch his band.
-After the majority of concertgoers erupted in a loud cheer he taunted, "I show pity for the older people on this tour ... the graying mothers" in reference to Love.
+After the majority of concertgoers erupted in a loud cheer he taunted, "I show pity for the older people on this tour ... the grandmothers" in reference to Love.

 The next day, Manson issued a statement on his website that apologized for his band's inability to attend the post-show after-party due to "extreme problems being caused by Hole".
 He acknowledged the existence of "a war between us and Hole", and predicted that the latter would not be a part of the tour for much longer.
 Love also spoke to MTV and cited serious production issues as the cause of the rift.
-She confirmed that she and her band seriously considered leaving the tour but that both bands would meet over the weekend ahead of the March 14, 1999 performance at The Forum in Inglewood, California to discuss their concerns and resolve their conflict.
+She confirmed that she and her band seriously considered leaving the tour but that both bands would meet over the weekend ahead of the March 14, 1999, performance at The Forum in Inglewood, California, to discuss their concerns and resolve their conflict.

 Less than a day after Love announced the probability of her band leaving the tour, DJ Bill Abbate of Boston-based radio station WCBN FM read a press release issued by Cambridge, Massachusetts-based tour promoter Don Law Concert Promotions, stating that Hole had already withdrawn from the double bill.
 The release was sent to several alternative rock radio stations in the Boston area.
 Hole spokesperson Gayle Fine and Don Law public relations director Pamela Fallon challenged the announcement.
-Fine did not guarantee that Hole would be on the tour after March 14, 1999, but she assured ticket holders that the band would perform at the March 13, 1999 concert at The Pond and The Forum.
+Fine did not guarantee that Hole would be on the tour after March 14, 1999, but she assured ticket holders that the band would perform at the March 13, 1999, concert at The Pond and The Forum.
 News of Hole's possible departure put the future of the tour into question among industry experts.
 Industry trade publication Pollstar's editor-in-chief Gary Bongiovanni commented, "Historically, Manson has gotten arena-level press but not sold-out arenas."